Julie Young is an award-winning writer/author from the Indianapolis area and a multi-award nominated author of six books. A Paul Collins interview.

-My name is Julie Young and I am a writer/author from Indianapolis, Indiana.
-I am a freelance writer for a number of local, regional and national magazines.
-I have written six books on local history including the multi-award nominated A Belief in Providence: A Life of Saint Theodora Guerin, Images of America: Historic Irvington, Eastside Indianapolis: A Brief History, A Brief History of Shelby County, CYO in Indianapolis and Central Indiana, and Famous Faces of WTTV-4.
-I have been commissioned by the Indiana Historical Society to write a the state youth biography on Michael Jackson and most recently I completed my first novel, FIFTEEN MINUTES OF FAME published by Rocking Horse Publishing.
+My name is Julie Young, and I am a writer/author from Indianapolis, Indiana.
+I am a freelance writer for several local, regional and national magazines.
+I have written six books on local history, including the multi-award, nominated A Belief in Providence: A Life of Saint Theodora Guerin, Images of America: Historic Irvington, Eastside Indianapolis: A Brief History, A Brief History of Shelby County, CYO in Indianapolis, and Central Indiana, and Famous Faces of WTTV-4.
+The Indiana Historical Society has commissioned me to write a state youth biography on Michael Jackson.
+Most recently, I completed my first novel, FIFTEEN MINUTES OF FAME

 FIFTEEN MINUTES OF FAME is the story of a young rock star who was plucked from obscurity at the age of 15 and molded into a music icon named MonAmi.

 On the final night of her farewell tour, she leaves it all behind and returns to her hometown of Kentwood, Indiana, where readers learn about the good, bad and ugly side of the music business from the girl who sold her soul to rock ‘n roll.

 This book is pure rock and roll fantasy…like a Behind the Music special, it is a cautionary coming-of-age tale of what happens when someone hits the musical lottery and discovers that, like most things in life, it’s not all it’s cracked up to be.

 What prompted you to be an author, and were you influenced by a particular person, artist, or genre?